Mesoscale two-sample testing for networks: Mesoscale testing methodology

-In order to control type I errors at the nominal level $\alpha$, particularly with adaptively chosen projections, we take advantage of a natural independent split of the data induced by $\mathcal{S}$, and perform the projection learning step (Stage I) using only the held-out node pairs in $-\mathcal{S}$.
-Under \eqref{expo_edges}, the independence of the data used in each stage of the procedure allows us to specify any learning procedure in Stage I for $\widehat{U}$ and $\widehat{V}$, as well as their column dimensions $d_r$ and $d_c$.

-The flexibility of the learning procedure in Stage I is afforded by the use of a well specified class of tests in Stage II.
-In particular, if the tests all have (asymptotic) size $\alpha$, the test procedure in Stage II has the same (asymptotic) size.
-For this reason, we begin by detailing Stage II: in Section~\ref{subsubsec:expo_edges} we propose four classes of tests for $\mathcal{H}_{0,\mathcal{S}}$ for use under different variants of the exponential family edge model \eqref{expo_edges}, and in Section~\ref{subsec:proj_learning}, we use these test families to suggest appropriate learning procedures for the orthonormal matrices in Stage I.
+In order to control type I errors at the nominal level $\alpha$ with adaptively chosen projections, we take advantage of a natural independent split of the data induced by $\mathcal{S}$, and learn the projections (Stage I) using only the held-out node pairs in $-\mathcal{S}$.
+The edge independence assumption of \eqref{expo_edges} allows us to specify any learning procedure in Stage I without affecting the size of the Stage II test.
+We do need a well specified class of tests for Stage II in order to achieve the (asymptotic) test size $\alpha$.
+We begin by proposing appropriate classes for Stage II in Section~\ref{subsubsec:expo_edges}, for use under different variants of the exponential family edge model \eqref{expo_edges}; we then return to Stage I and propose appropriate ways to estimate the projection matrices in Section~\ref{subsec:proj_learning}.